-The thought of getting arrested and going to jail is a scary and stressfull idea, not only for the person who gets locked up, but also that person’s friends and family.
-The goal of this guide is to offer information that you’ll need to make the process less stressfull.
+The thought of getting arrested and going to jail is a scary and stressful idea, not only for the person who gets locked up, but also that person’s friends and family.
+The goal of this guide is to offer information that you’ll need to make the process less stressful.
 If you have specific questions, just ask it in the comment section below, and please leave any comments or feedback that would be beneficial to other people in the same situation would be appreciated.

 Morehouse Parish Jail

 Bastrop, LA 71220

 Inmate Search – Find Out Who’s In Jail

 Do you have a family member, loved one, or friend that is in jail and don’t know how to find them?

 Has a friend or family member who’s been arrested and you want to find them?

 In order to look up who’s in jail at Morehouse Parish Jail you will have to visit their web site and do an inmate lookup.